NEU 300 Neurobiology

 - A problem set assignment

 - Team discussion

 The learning objectives outline the tasks you should be able to complete in preparation for the exam.
-They are not part of the problem set assignment.
+They are not part of the assignments.
 There is nothing to submit for a grade, but it is highly recommended that you use the learning objectives to test your knowledge as you study.
 Each exam question will test a learning objective skill.